MrJujuri/mrj-megaphone/README.md

 18 - Emergency Vehicles
 Uncomment or modify additional vehicle classes as needed.
 Example classes include:

+* Framework-Specific Items
+For the QB-Core Framework:

+* megaphoneItem: The item used to trigger the megaphone, typically managed via ox_inventory.
+Make sure to add this item in your ox_inventory configuration.
+For the ESX Framework:

+* megaphoneItem: The item used for megaphone functionality, typically defined in the ESX inventory system.
+Add it to your esx_inventory database if necessary.

 > [!NOTE]
 > 0 - Compacts
 > 1 - Sedans